Asymmetric Duos: Sidekicks Improve Uncertainty: Discussion

 In this work, we proposed the Asymmetric Duos framework, which yield consistent improvements across a range of predictive performance, uncertainty quantification, and decision making metrics.
 While these improvements may also be achievable through deep ensembles, Asymmetric Duos offer a substantially more efficient alternative, requiring only a fraction of the additional computation cost of their larger member model.
 Moreover, the framework is inherently compatible with fine-tuning workflows, making it a practical and scalable strategy in modern deployment scenarios.

 \paragraph{Methods related to Duos in construction.}

 \citet{gontijo-lopes2022no} used a similar construction of heterogeneous \(m=2\) deep ensembles to study the effect of predictive diversity induced by models pre-trained on different datasets.
-Our work differs mainly by aggregating deep network pairs of vastly different sizes as opposed to different architectures with similar accuracy, and diving deeper into a smaller member model's effects on a Duo's UQ capability.
+Our work differs mainly by aggregating deep network pairs of vastly different sizes as opposed to different architectures with similar accuracy, diving deeper into a smaller member model's effects on a Duo's uncertainty, and of course our fine-tuning the pairs on the same data.

 \citet{rahaman2021uncertainty} studied the combination of temperature scaling \citep{guo2017calibration} and deep ensembles \citep{lakshminarayanan2017simple} and found that deep ensembles constructed by pool-then-calibrate or pool-with-calibrate strategies outperform naive deep ensembles and those following a calibrate-then-pool strategy on proper scoring rules.
 Our proposed Asymmetric Duos follow a similar construction order to a pool-with-calibration strategy, but fundamentally differ in motivation.
 As shown with our Unweighted Duos ablation, the asymmetry between $\fl$ and $\fs$ makes a pool-with-calibrate strategy necessary in preventing degradation in accuracy.
 Whereas \citet{rahaman2021uncertainty} focuses on such constructions' effects on calibration, we put a unique emphasis on uncertainty quantification metrics like correctness prediction and selective classification.